khoih-prog/BlynkEthernet_STM32_WM/README.md

 1. `BlynkSimpleEthernet.h`      with `BlynkSTM32Ethernet_WM.h`        for board using W5100, W5200, W5500 `without SSL`
 2. `BlynkSimpleUIPEthernet.h`   with `BlynkSTM32UIPEthernet_WM.h`     for board using ENC28J60 `without SSL`

-For STM32 with built-in Ethernet, use
+For STM32 with built-in Ethernet LAN8742A, use

 3. `BlynkSTM32BIEthernet_WM.h`